Early voting starts Oct. 14 in county admin building - NewsBreak

 Early voting starts Oct.
 14 in county admin building

 WATAUGA — Early voting for the four municipal elections will start at 8 a.m. on Oct.
 14 in the Watauga County Administration Building in the Commissioners’ Board Room.
-Early voters from each municipality — Blowing Rock, Boone, Seven Devils and Beech Mountain — can vote there on weekdays from Oct.
+Early voters from each municipality — Blowing Rock, Boone, Seven Devils and Beech Mountain — can vote at the county administration building, 814 West King Street, on weekdays from Oct.
 14 to Oct.
-29 between 8 a.m. and 5 p.m.
-The location — 814 West King St. — will also be open on Saturday, Oct.
+29, between 8 a.m. and 5 p.m.
+The location will also be open on Saturday, Oct.
 30, from 8 a.m. to 3 p.m.www.wataugademocrat.com